bassant147/reading-charts/README.md

 #### &nbsp; &nbsp; &nbsp; *npm run dev*
 #### 3- For testing, *make sure both the frontend and backend servers are running before running this script* :
 #### &nbsp; &nbsp; &nbsp; *npm run test-e2e*
+#### 4- To test for the internal server error scenario, I only ran the frontend server.
+An Alert appears as soon as the page loads.

 ---